What Is Asbestos?

 Secondary Asbestos Exposure

-There are many stories of family members, particularly wives and children, developing mesothelioma or other asbestos-related diseases due to secondary or take-home exposure.
-Wives were especially at risk as they typically handled and washed their husband’s asbestos-tainted work clothes.
+There are many stories of family members, particularly spouses and children, developing mesothelioma or other asbestos-related diseases due to secondhand or take-home exposure.

 - A&I Corporation